 “One of the inquisitors beat him.
 He hasn’t been harmed, though- just bruised.”

-My feet hit the final step, and then Brother Lux led me to the right across flat stone.
+My feet hit the final step, and then Brother Lux led me to the right across a flat stone floor.
 He let go of my hands, and I could hear a door close behind me.
 Then my blindfold loosened and fell away.
 There was only a little lamplight, but it burned my eyes as I gazed blearily at the grated cells, which stood in a row before me.

 “He is waiting for you in the first cell,” Brother Lux said.